furious-programming/TreeStructInfo/README.md

           "third line"
 ```

-Attribute value con also contain blank lines at the beginning, in the middle or at the end:
+Attribute value can also contain blank lines at the beginning, in the middle or at the end:

 ```
 attr Name ""